Reviewed by

 Fees and Penalties of Partnership Firm Registration

-The registration fees of a partnership firm and the penalties for non-compliance are:
+The partnership firm registration fees in India and the penalties for non-compliance are:

 The cost of partnership firm registration involves several components: